Key Takeaways:

 3. More Freedom and Less Stress

 When entering college, many students are concerned about the earning potential of their major.
-This can result in students feeling pressured to take specific majors even if they’re not interested in them.
 Additional pressure can come from parents, family members, and society as a whole.
 There’s also the concern about having a lucrative job after graduation so you can pay back that debt.
-This results in students opting for “practical” majors that are much more geared towards income rather than their passions and interests.
+These factors can result in students opting for “practical” majors that are much more geared towards income rather than their passions and interests.

-Another reason why college should be free comes down to burnout and stress.
-Burnout can occur when a student is taking courses that they’re simply not interested in.
-Financial concerns can also add stress.
+In turn, burnout could occur when a student is taking courses that they’re simply not interested in, and financial concerns on top of this issue adds additional stress.
 If a student is constantly worried about affording their next semester’s tuition or working a job to afford their bills, they’re not focusing enough on their classwork.
 By allowing them to study what they want and taking the financial stress out of the equation, burnout is less likely to occur, resulting in higher grade potential and rising graduation rates.

 4. More People Could Go to College